SAINT BENEDICT MONASTERYSNOWMASS, COLORADOA little relief on a hot summer's day...HIGH MOUNTAIN WINTER

 EL SANTUARIO DE CHIMAYO

-Leaving gentle Senor Trujillo's weaving shop,
+Leaving gentle Senor Trujillo's weaving shop, we drive along a dusty road,

 passing huge red rose bushes planted to please Our Lady.